GoyalAnkita/PCA_Model/README.md

     Download or clone the repository
-    Ensure that the required libraries are installed Run the PCA_Model.py script in your preferred Python environment The script will load the winequality-white.csv dataset and perform PCA analysis The create_visualization class can be used to create 2D and 3D scatterplots to visualize the results of the PCA analysis
+    Ensure that the required libraries are installed Run the PCA_Model.py script in your preferred Python environment The script will load the winequality-white.csv,iris and housing dataset and perform PCA analysis The create_visualization class can be used to create 2D and 3D scatterplots to visualize the results of the PCA analysis We have used these 3 datasets for testing purposes and also because these datasets did not consist of categorical columns